Loripes95/website/content/publication/journal-article/index.md

 ---
-title: "Equilibrium Effects of the Minimum Wage: The Role or Firms' Market Power"
+title: "Equilibrium Effects of the Minimum Wage: The Role of Firms' Market Power"
 authors:
 - Salvatore Lo Bello
 - admin